datawire/quark/examples/slack/README.md

 # Slack

+The Slack example illustrates access to the slack web and realtime APIs from multiple languages using the high level interface defined in slack.q.

-The bot connects to Slack as you and monitors every message you receive (except from Slack integrations or from itself).
+Each bot uses the API to connect to Slack as you and monitors every message you receive (except from Slack integrations or from itself).
 If it sees a message containing the trigger text, it echoes that message back on the same channel.

 Avoid running multiple bots simultaneously.
 The Python bot censors itself, but the JS and Java bots may trigger one another, causing a loop that will lead to your connections getting dropped.

 ## Prerequisites